CTEC3905-2022/lab-materials/lab-04.md

 ## A more detailed example

-Look at the example code from this weeks video on responsive design.
+Look at the [example code](https://github.com/CTEC3905-2020-21/responsive-design-demos) from this weeks video on responsive design.
+In particular, the menu toggler on the [kitten example](https://ctec3905-2020-21.github.io/responsive-design-demos/demo/) page at mobile size.

 See how the `#menuToggler` element itself is constructed from three `div` elements and animated using the `transform` property.